Key Takeaways

 In addition to compression stockings and tights, other alternatives exist:

-These medical devices can constitute interesting options depending on the case.
+These medical devices can be interesting options depending on the case.

 It is not recommended to completely stop wearing venous compression.